 While chocolate chip cookies may come to mind (we don’t blame you!), this is actually the process of setting your translucent powder by allowing it to sit or “cook” on your face for upwards of 10 minutes.

 This allows the heat of your skin to set your foundation and concealer.
 You then dust off the powder for a flawless and crease-free finish.
 If you have especially dry skin, you may want to skip baking.

 A freehand technique in which color is applied in painting or sweeping motions, without the use of foil, in order to achieve sun-kissed, natural highlights.
 The result is natural, multidimensional hair.

-A technique used to enhance or create the illusion of shape to one’s facial structure through the use of dark (bronzer, foundation) and light (highlighter) makeup.
+A technique used to enhance or create the illusion of shape through the use of dark (bronzer, foundation) and light (highlighter) makeup.
 For example, creating the appearance of higher cheekbones, a smaller forehead or a slimmer nose and chin.

 We know that contouring ain’t easy to master, so we’ve gathered our best tips!

 A technique in which the crease above your eyelid is “cut” sharply with a contrasting shadow in order to add depth to the look and enhance the eye shape.
 Sounds cool, right?
 And we know just how to do it!

 For a natural cut crease, take a brownish matte shade and sweep it in the crease of your eye.
 Buff out for natural definition.

 Also known as the décolleté, comes from the French word meaning the low-cut top of a woman’s dress.
 It’s referenced often as the neck, collarbone and chest area in the skincare world and must be treated with as much care as you do your face.

 Always apply sunscreen to your decolletage if you’re going to be spending time in the sun and it’s exposed.